AI Agent Management

 • How do agents support outcomes instead of creating more activity?

 Those are the same questions companies face when they move from AI pilots to governed AI execution.
+They are also the questions personal agents face when they start collaborating with other agents.

-How this maps to companies
+How this maps to companies and agent-run experiments

-A company does not need to copy my exact LifeOS structure.
+A company does not need to copy Rick's exact LifeOS structure.
+It does need the same operating primitives:

 1. Outcome ownership: what business result are we trying to improve?